 Introduction

 The Istrian peninsula represents the NW part of the Adriatic Carbonate Platform.
 It is composed of a succession of carbonate deposits more than 2000 m thick (of Middle Jurassic to Eocene age), and is overlain by Palaeogene (Eocene) Foraminiferal limestones, Transitional beds (Globigerina marls) and flysch deposits (Fig. 1).
 Carbonate deposits of the Istrian Peninsula are mainly covered with terra rossa, a polygenetic relict soil, formed during the Tertiary and/or hot and humid periods of the Quaternary and with Quaternary pedo-sedimentary complexes.
 Carbonate rocks also exhibit numerous exposure surfaces reflecting emergence.
-Some subaerial exposure surfaces are associated with Jurassic, Creataceous and Lower Palaeogene bauxites and/or palaeosols.
-Therefore, Istrian Peninsula represents an excellent area where soils/paleosols developed on carbonate rocks can be studied.
+Some subaerial exposure surfaces are associated with Jurassic, Cretaceous and Lower Palaeogene bauxites and/or palaeosols.
+Therefore, the Istrian Peninsula represents an excellent area where soils/paleosols developed on carbonate rocks can be studied.
 Especially interesting are red and greenish-grey clay rich and carbonate free soils and paleosols situated on limestones of Cretaceous age containing very low content of insoluble residue (less than 1 wt.%).

 Terra rossa is the most widespread soil type in Istria (Durn, 2003).
 Its bright red color is a diagnostic feature and results from the preferential formation of hematite over goethite, known as rubification.
 Terra rossa has a slightly alkaline to neutral pH and high base saturation with calcium and/or magnesium as dominant cations.
 Terra rossa is an important substrate for vineyards where wine of characteristic gentle fruit aroma and nice and saltines roundness is produced.
 Terra rossa is also a promising substrate for biological P(V) removal from wastewater, acting both as adsorbent of P(V) and carrier of P(V)-accumulating bacteria (Durn et al. 2013).
 Terra rossa like material in the form of colluvial pedosedimentary complexes is used as a raw material for the brick industry.
 Durn et al. (1999) presented evidence for the polygenetic nature of terra rossa in Istria, based on detailed mineralogical and geochemical investigations.
 Durn et al. (2007) found that the most likely additional flux to the insoluble residue of limestone influencing terra rossa formation in Istria is aeolian dust, followed by flysch sediments and, sporadically, bauxites and their contribution might have been up to 50%.